 Stages 1.
 Inputs / Activities 2.
 Outcomes / Outputs 3.
 Objectives 4.
 Goal / Strategic Aim 5.
-Impact Description / Process Key factors in place in support of APP 22/27 (e.g. the measures in Table 16) The immediate results of the implemented measures Consequent achievement of targets (such as those in Table 15) The consequent achievement of a larger directive (of which 'Objectives' are the constituent parts) The relation of Goals / Strategic aims to the quality of the student lifecycle I Passive stages Means used to measure results / impact: Quantitative and qualitative methods of data collection (data analysis & surveys) Quantitative and qualitative methods of data collection (data analysis & surveys) Active stages Evidence used for the design of stage in theory of change model: Objective analysis produces smaller, achievable, versions of aims easily targeted by policy, which is then drafted with both underrep institutional data μ ent from engagement resented groups and produces goals and therefore objectives Example Part 1 N/A Metrics reveal that improvements can be made to the quality of student lifecycle as regards academic ability Example Part 2 An input or action involving overhaul of academic student support is implemented completion, continuc gaps between Black/ other groups with drafted to reduce ation, and attainment learning-disabled and an aim to improve academic success Example Part 3 Metrics reveal improved academic results for students Metrics reveal greater satisfaction and a refined narrative of equality regarding academic success and student lifecycle
+Impact Description / Process Key factors in place in support of APP 22/27 (e.g. the measures in Table 16) The immediate results of the implemented measures Consequent achievement of targets (such as those in Table 15) The consequent achievement of a larger directive (of which 'Objectives' are the constituent parts) The relation of Goals / Strategic aims to the quality of the student lifecycle Passive stages Means used to measure results / impact: Quantitative and qualitative methods of data collection (data analysis & surveys) Quantitative and qualitative methods of data collection (data analysis & surveys) Active stages Evidence used for the design of stage in theory of change model: Objective analysis produces smaller, achievable, versions of aims easily targeted by policy, which is then drafted Needs that are evide with both underrepi institutional data p strategic aims, and Example Part 1 N/A Metrics reveal that improvements can be made to the quality of student lifecycle as regards academic ability Example Part 2 An input or action involving overhaul of academic student support is implemented Strategic aim is of completion, continual gaps between Black/loother groups with overall chance of ition, and attainment learning-disabled and an aim to improve Example Part 3 Metrics reveal improved academic results for students Metrics reveal greater satisfaction and a refined narrative of equality regarding academic success and student lifecycle